Kōshirō Onchi: Style and technique

 Onchi's prints range from early representational to postwar abstract prints.
 As an early advocate of the sōsaku-hanga movement, Onchi believed that artistic creation originates from the self.
 He was more interested in expressing subjective emotions through abstract prints than in replicating images and forms in the objective world.
 His prints evoke lyrical and poetic mood.
 He said:

 Art is not to be understood by the mind but by the heart.
 If we go back to its origin, painting is expressed in color and form by the heart, and it should never be limited to a world of reflected forms captured by visual sense.
 Therefore, expression of the heart through color and forms separated from color and form in the real world is that true realm of painting.
 I will for the time call this type of work the 'lyrique'.

 Onchi innovated by incorporating fabrics, string, paper blocks, fish fins, and leaves in his prints.
+In the print Nijūbashi, Onchi placed a willow in the foreground, obscuring the view of the bridge, while the palace's stone walls fill the left third of the composition; uninterested in literal representation, the artist used the walls almost as sculpture, building texture to capture an impression of the famous landmark rather than a topographical record.
+In Ueno Dōbutsuen he captured the relaxed mood of a typical Sunday, with city-dwelling parents and children enjoying the park-like grounds of Ueno Zoo and its many native and foreign species.
+In December 1953 Onchi made a self-portrait by coating an ordinary wooden board with a heavy layer of glue, around which he wound thick butcher's cord to form the rough outline of a human face before printing from the resulting relief.